axa-ch/web-toolkit/docs/page/development/fundamentals/third-party-js.md

 > Projects decide what third party libraries and frameworks they want to use for
 > their front-end development.

-# What JavaScript libraries does the Web Style Guide need?
+# What JavaScript libraries does the Web Styleguide need?
 To stay independent from any client or server side UI logic, we always develop the HTML markup and LESS/CSS styles first, for any component.
 You can use the static markup and styles to create your application and write all the behavior using your preferred frameworks and libraries.

-> JavaScript is required to implement certain behaviours the Web Style Guide
+> JavaScript is required to implement certain behaviours the Web Styleguide
 > defines.

 # What about the jQuery plugins?